Advanced Project Management - FPM62

 You Will Learn:

-- Establish a program to identify and manage project interfaces
+- Establish a process to manage critical interfaces

-- Evaluate the effects of major project risks and mitigate their impact on cost, schedule, and operability
+- Lessen the impact of risks on cost, schedule, and operations

 - Key aspects of a stage-gate process

-- Risk identification and mitigation methodologies essential to preserve project value
+- Risk methods that preserve mega project value

 MR. PETE LUAN has over 25 years of international upstream project management experience.
 He has also consulted for the past 10 years helping energy companies improve their management of capital projects.
 He has an extensive track record of helping E&P companies improve their capital project performance.
 He has been particularly successful with those clients who are faced with large capital projects and require a step-change in organizational capabilities.
 Pete is a facilitator and advisor to top management, many of whom continue to seek his advice even after the development of their project organizations has been completed.
 He has worked with numerous strategy, project execution plan development, risk management, Lessons Learned, stakeholder alignment, etc. Pete worked for Amoco Production Co. managing major capital projects in Azerbaijan, the Middle East, and Latin America.
 He holds a BS and an MS in Mechanical Engineering with higher honors from Rice University and has completed management training at Harvard Business School.
 He is PMP certified.